 The DRE evaluation of a suspected impaired driver consists of a standardized 12-step process designed to assess physical, cognitive and medical indicators.16 The evaluation includes: a breath alcohol test, an interview by the arresting officer, preliminary examination of the suspect, eye examinations, divided attention tests, vital signs examination, dark room examinations, examination of muscle tone, search for potential injection marks, suspect interview, an opinion by the DRE and the procurement of toxicological samples for analysis.
 Based on the results of a complete evaluation, DRE officers can accurately determine whether a driver is impaired, and if so, whether this impairment is related to drugs or a medical condition.
 If there is impairment by drugs, the DRE will determine what category or categories of drugs that are the likely source of the impairment.

 Canadian and U.S. evaluations of the DRE program reveal that trained officers are able to accurately detect drug impairment in 90-95% of cases.17 Once impairment is established, the accuracy of identifying the category of drug(s) responsible for the impairment varies by drug type.
 For cannabis, DRE’s were able to correctly identify the drug 87% of the time.
-DRE’s correctly identified CNS stimulants at a rate of 89%, CNS depressants were correctly identified at a rate of 87%, and narcotic analgesics were correctly identified at a rate of 89%.18
+DRE’s correctly identified CNS stimulants at a rate of 89%, CNS depressants were correctly identified at a rate of 87%, and narcotic analgesics were correctly identified at a rate of 89%.
+More recently, research has identified that the appearance and physiological response of the eye is the most relevant drug-related sign to contribute to the prediction of the drug category causing the impairment.18

 Although there has been limited research to investigate the effectiveness of the DRE program in gauging impairment due to new psychoactive substances (NPSs), there is some evidence that suggests it may be effective.
 In particular, DREs were able to identify impairment and correctly categorize synthetic cannabinoid drugs under the category of cannabis with 100% accuracy.19 In a case study, a DRE evaluation correctly identified 25C-NBOMe, which is a NPS that produces effects similar to hallucinogens.20 Of course more research is needed before definitive conclusions may be drawn.